Powering Strong Communities

 The E-ISAC keeps asset owners and operators informed about cyber and physical threats to the North American bulk power system through around-the-clock situational awareness and expert analysis.
 E-ISAC membership includes access to the secure online portal where members can voluntarily exchange information and receive access to the latest updates and alerts, including bulletins, white papers, webinars, and conferences.
 The E-ISAC is open to all electricity asset owners and operators and select government and cross-sector partners in North America.
 Joining the E-ISAC is free for eligible organizations, and users can request an account here.

-The E-ISAC has published a one-page information sharing guide listing the types of information that should be shared with the ISAC and the best means of doing so.
-The guide is available here.
+The E-ISAC published a one-page information sharing guide listing the types of information that should be shared with the ISAC and the best means of doing so.

 GridEx